wjs2063/wjs2063/readme.md

-contact->jahy2063@gmail.com

 Here are some ideas to get you started:

 - 🌱 I’m currently learning ...
 Data Engineering,Automation,MachineLearning,DeepLearning,GAN(super resolution)
 - 👯 I’m looking to collaborate on ...
-MachingLearning,DeepLearning,GAN workers
+Data Engineering,Dataplatform,MachingLearning,DeepLearning,
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ... what you need
 - 📫 How to reach me: ...                  fill free to contact me  jahy2063@gmail.com